Skip to content

 Structures

 Structures (aka structs) are a good way to collect many variables in one spot.
 Every declaration within the structure is called a member (aka field).
-The difference from a slice or aray is that contain values of the same data-type, while each of the struct fields can have a different data type.
+The difference from a slice or array is that they contain values of the same data-type, while each of the struct fields can have a different data type.
 Also, the fields of structures are accessed with an identifier.

 For example to declaration a struct: